 And best of all, its free!

 Need more help, strategies and advice?
 We have created something special you are going to LOVE!

 This resource is designed to provide you with a one-stop shop to help you with all your questions and queries as a casual teacher.
 It includes preparation and planning checklists, easy to understand information about the general role of a casual teacher and a place to store teaching inspiration, ideas, reflections and 30+ printables to use as ready to go lessons!

 Take the tips you found helpful in this post, leave the ones you don't and share it with anyone else you think it will help!
-Thank you for visiting and best of luck teaching this year!
+Thank you for visiting.

 What to read next: